Obie-Wan/django_hadoop/README.md

 ### Installation
 - Install this django app as usual (urls.py, settings.py, etc.).
-- Add a Site in django admin with available ip/domain in the domain field, then setup SITE_ID in your project settings file

 - Prepare common Hadoop-related settings in your project's settings.py:
 ```python